dhlab-basel/Sipi/docs/sipi.md

 The following configuration parameters determine the behaviour of the cache:

-- `cachedir=path`: SIPI may optionally use a cache directory to store converted image in order to avoid computationally intensive conversions if a specific variant is requested several times.
+- <a name="cachedir"></a>`cachedir=path`: SIPI may optionally use a cache directory to store converted image in order to avoid computationally intensive conversions if a specific variant is requested several times.
 Sipi starts with a warning if the cache directory is defined but not existing.
   *Cmdline option: `--cachedir`*
   *Environment variable: `SIPI_CACHEDIR`*
   *Default: `./cache`*

-- `cachesize=amount`: The maximal size of the cache.
+- <a name="cachesize"></a>`cachesize=amount`: The maximal size of the cache.
 The cache will be purged if either the maximal size or maximal number of files is reached.
 The amount has the form "<number>M" with M indication Megabytes.
   *Cmdline option: `--cachesize`*
   *Environment variable: `SIPI_CACHESIZE`*
   *Default: `200M`*

-- `cache_nfiles=num`: The maximal number of files to be cached.
+- <a name="cachenfiles"></a>`cache_nfiles=num`: The maximal number of files to be cached.
 The cache will be purged if either the maximal size or maximal number of files is reached.
   *Cmdline option: `--cachenfiles`*
   *Environment variable: `SIPI_CACHENFILES`*
   *Default: `200`*

-- `cache_hysteresis=float`: If the cache becomes full, the given percentage of file space is marked for reuse and purged.
+- <a name="hysteresis"></a>`cache_hysteresis=float`: If the cache becomes full, the given percentage of file space is marked for reuse and purged.
   *Cmdline option: `--cachehysteresis`*
   *Environment variable: `SIPI_CACHEHYSTERESIS`*
   *Default: `0.15`*